EU says member states failing to crack down on human trafficking

 Only six countries in the 27-member bloc have implemented the new legislation so far, the Commission said.

-Trafficking victims are typically women and they are predominantly forced into sexual slavery, but also hard labor and criminal activity.
+Trafficking victims are typically women and they are predominantly forced into sexual slavery, but also hard labour and criminal activity.
 Some have their organs removed.

 Information released by the EU executive on Monday showed the number of identified trafficking victims increased by 18 percent between 2008 and 2010 to about 10,000, although that number likely represents a fraction of all victims.